sohailokzz/sign_in_up_UI/README.md

-# sign_in_up_ui
+# Sign-In-Up_UI

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is beautifull Sign In and Sign Up UI in flutter.

 A few resources to get you started if this is your first Flutter project: